 · Added

-• New Contacts Permissions policy: apps that don’t need broad contacts access should use the Android Contact Picker instead.
+• Contacts Permissions policy (new).
+If you do not truly need broad access to a user’s contact list, Google is pushing you to use the Android Contact Picker instead.

 Why this matters (practically)